 How to apply

-- a scanned (PDF) copy of the proposed Fellow’s PhD
+- a scanned (PDF) copy of the nominated Fellow’s PhD degree

 - scanned (PDF) letters of support from the applicant organisation and partner organisation(s)

 - a scanned (PDF) signed financial incentive agreement declaration page.